The Pre-Professional Advising Office is exited to announce that we will be offering

 - Attend four presentations via Zoom.
 See below for the schedule to confirm that you can attend at least four presentations.

 - Complete at least 50 hours of service-oriented volunteering.
 Volunteer with approved organizations that serve vulnerable or underserved populations.
-Submit signed documentation from your supervisor of fifty volunteer hours completed by December 3, 2021.
+Submit signed documentation from your supervisor of fifty volunteer hours completed by December 4, 2022, at 11:59pm.
 See below for more details on the volunteering.

-- Complete a 3-4-page essay that reflects upon your experiences during the program by
+- Complete a 3 to 4-page essay that reflects upon your experiences during the program

 Structured Reflective Dialogue:

 The last session is mandatory and will give students a chance to discuss and reflect on the topics covered in the various presentations provided by the program.
 Students will break out into small groups on Zoom and will be given selected prompts to work through using the knowledge gained from the speaker series.
-You will receive more information on the Structured Reflective Dialogue session two weeks prior to the event.
+You will receive more information on the prompts for the session two weeks prior to the event.

 Click here for approved volunteering list.